Image: A human powered student room, Golnar Abbasi.

 For extra motivation, all exercise machines in our prototype human power plant are facing a jacuzzi and shower where girls are invited to encourage the boys to flex their muscles and generate more power.
-Of course, the gender roles could be reversed, but during the first experiments we discovered that this is less energy-efficient.
+Of course, the sex roles could be reversed, but during the first experiments we discovered that this is less energy-efficient.
 Girls don’t seem to get motivated by guys in jacuzzis, at least not to the extent that guys get motivated by girls in jacuzzis.
+1

 The jacuzzi is not a gimmick, but an essential part of the prototype human power plant.
 That’s because we opted for water under pressure as the energy carrier.
 The kinetic energy produced by humans and their pets is pumped into a pressure vessel, which produces water under pressure that is led to water turbines which supply mechanical energy and electricity.
 The jacuzzi is the receiving reservoir of this closed system.

 With the choice for water under pressure, we want to make energy more visible and audible.
 More importantly, however, it allows us to produce electricity without the use of batteries and electronics — which are not sustainable components.
 In our human power plant, the hydraulic accumulator takes the place of the battery and the voltage regulator.
 Small variations in human power production can be smoothed out, keeping the voltage constant.
 Longer term energy storage is provided by the humans themselves.